ColdGrub1384/Pyto/docs_build/html/_sources/widgets.rst.txt

 There are two types of widgets:

 **Run Script**: A script running in background to update the widget content automatically.
 The scripts runs with a very limited amount of RAM and cannot import most of the bundled libraries.
+Scripts can access resources or import other modules and packages installed with PyPI are also available but libraries with C extensions like Numpy (except PIL) cannot be imported.

 **Set Content in App**: A script executed manually in foreground that will provide an UI for a widget.
 The scripts can do everything a script running in foreground can.
 This is very powerful with Shortcuts automations or with :func:`~background.request_background_fetch`.